-I love a good, cheap, activity that gets the kids engaged and excited about anything that has to do with the outdoors, and these little greenhouse seedling starters are just the ticket!
+I love a good, cheap, activity that gets the kids engaged and excited about anything that has to do with the outdoors, and these little greenhouse seedling starters are both!

 Dollar Tree has these little planting pots that come in a twelve pack for a buck.
 I prefer those little biodegradable pots that you can plant with your plant, but they were out every time I tried to find them.